-The key is to take a small portion of this routine, and replace it with a non-cumbersome training session that you could easily integrate into your life.
+The key is to take a small portion of this routine and replace it with a quick training session that you could easily integrate into your life.

 One of the biggest hassles about exercise is the commute to and from the gym.
 When you work 80 hours a week, there is very little time to be wasted.